iotaledger/iota-bigtable/README.md

   This can be found in the Google Cloud Console (e.g., `my-instance-id`).

 - **Credentials:**
+  Following the application default credentials [guidelines](https://cloud.google.com/docs/authentication/application-default-credentials) we will use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to authenticate with the Google Cloud API.

   Download your service account credentials JSON file from the Google Cloud Console.
 Store this file securely on your local machine.
   The client will use this file via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
   Example: